 Up to date, accurate and impartially presented Careers information and guidance is provided at St Dunstan's College.
 It supports informed choices being made by pupils about a broad range of career options in order to encourage them to fulfil their potential and ambitions.
 It is presented in an impartial way, showing no bias or favouritism towards a particular education or work option.
-Most guidance is directed by Pastoral leaders through the Stuart programme.
-Senior School pupils also benefit from the experience and knowledge of the Director of Futures, and the Futures Administrator.
+Most guidance is directed by Pastoral leaders through the PSHEE and Skills for Life programmes.
+Senior School pupils also benefit from the experience and knowledge of a Head of Careers, and a UCAS and Higher Education Coordinator, both of whom are full time members of teaching staff.
 The intention of our guidance is to assist pupils to 'know themselves' and how their current and developing strengths, weaknesses and interests relate to the world of work.
 Staff work to prevent any stereotyping in the advice and guidance they provide to ensure that girls and boys from all backgrounds and diversity groups consider the widest possible range of careers, including those which might in other contexts be portrayed as primarily for one or other sex or gender.